9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 Lexar NM790 (with Heatsink)

-Best for: Best value M.2 SSD at roughly $62 per terabyte with Gen 4 speeds.
+Best for: Best value M.2 SSD per terabyte with Gen 4 speeds.

 The Lexar NM790 delivers 7,400 MB/s read and 6,500 MB/s write — performance on par with drives from Samsung and WD that cost significantly more.
-The 4TB model at $249.90 (18% off from $304.99) works out to roughly $62.50 per terabyte.
-That’s the best price-per-terabyte on the M.2 list.
+The 4TB model has consistently offered the best price-per-terabyte on the M.2 list.
 Tom’s Hardware reviewed the NM790 and noted it as “a pleasant surprise” with genuine Gen 4 speeds that compete well against more expensive options.

 The slim heatsink design fits the PS5 expansion slot without clearance issues.
 The 3,000 TBW endurance rating on the 4TB model is more than sufficient for years of heavy gaming use.
 Available in 1TB, 2TB, and 4TB capacities, so the value story holds across tiers.

-The tradeoff versus the Biwin Black Opal NV7400 below: the NM790 is $32 more for 4TB but comes from a better-recognized brand with more online community support.
-Versus the Samsung 990 Pro at $169.99 for 2TB, the NM790 at $249.90 for 4TB gives twice the capacity for $80 more.
+The tradeoff versus the Biwin Black Opal NV7400 below: the NM790 costs slightly more at 4TB but comes from a better-recognized brand with more online community support.
+Versus the Samsung 990 Pro, the NM790 gives twice the capacity for a smaller premium than the spec sheets suggest.
 For buyers who want a strong value play without unknown brand risk, the NM790 is the clear choice at the 4TB tier.

 • 7,400 MB/s read and 6,500 MB/s write at an excellent price